Ear, Nose and Throat (ENT) Otolaryngology

-One of the most critical areas on the human body is the Ear, Nose and Throat area, commonly referred to as ENT.
-Many times, obstructions or complications in this area can affect basic health system functions such as breathing, eating and sleeping.
+Otolaryngologists are experts specialized in areas of the ear, nose and throat, including head and neck.
+These experts are more commonly referred to as ear, nose and throat (ENT) specialists.
+Many times, obstructions or complications in this area can impact basic health system functions such as breathing, eating and/or sleeping.

-The ears—Hearing loss affects one in ten North Americans.
-The unique domain of otolaryngologists is the treatment of ear disorders.
+Hearing loss affects one in ten North Americans.
+The unique domain of ENT specialists, or otolaryngologists, is the treatment of ear disorders.
 They are trained in both the medical and surgical treatment of hearing loss, ear infections, balance disorders, ear noise (tinnitus) and some cranial nerve disorders.
 Otolaryngologists also manage congenital (birth) disorders of the outer and inner ear.

-The nose—About 35 million people develop chronic sinusitis each year, making it one of the most common health complaints in America.
-Care of the nasal cavity and sinuses is one of the primary skills of otolaryngologists.
+About 35 million people develop chronic sinusitis each year, making it one of the most common health complaints in America.
+Care of the nasal cavity and sinuses is one of the primary skills of ENT specialists.
 Problems in the nasal area include allergies, smell disorders, polyps and nasal obstruction due to a deviated septum.
-Otolaryngologists can also correct the appearance of the nose (rhinoplasty surgery).
+ENT specialists can also correct the appearance of the nose (rhinoplasty surgery).

-The throat—Communicating (speech and singing) and eating a meal all involve this vital area.
-Specific to otolaryngologists is expertise in managing diseases of the throat, larynx (voice box) and the upper aero-digestive tract or esophagus, including voice and swallowing disorders.
+Communicating (speech and singing) and eating a meal all involve this vital area.
+ENT specialists are experts in managing diseases of the throat, larynx (voice box) and the upper esophagus, including voice and swallowing disorders.

 Head and Neck

 This area of the body includes the important functions of sight, smell, hearing and the appearance of the face.
 In the head and neck area, ENT specialists are trained to treat infections, benign (non-cancerous) and malignant (cancerous) tumors, facial trauma and deformities of the face.